Stand up for the facts!

-President Joe Biden’s debate performance, which was widely panned including by some Democrats, has led some in his party to fret about whether the 81-year-old can defeat the expected Republican nominee, former President Donald Trump, in November.
+President Joe Biden’s debate performance, which was widely panned including by some Democrats, led to a spike in online searches on whether the 81-year-old incumbent can be replaced on his party’s ticket amid some worries over whether he can defeat the expected Republican nominee, former President Donald Trump, in November.

 Meanwhile, though Trump’s own status as presumptive nominee remains strong within his party, his pending sentencing on a 34-count felony conviction, and his age of 78, have raised similar questions among critics.